 Debbie Parker was hired in July, 2011, to fill the position of

-executive aide for the football program, taking over for Peggie
+administrative associate for the football program, taking over

-Parrott who retired from her post after more than 25 rewarding
+for Peggie Parrott who retired from her post after more than 25

-years on the job.
-Parker made the move across campus to join the
+rewarding years on the job.
+Parker made the move across campus to

 secretary/receptionist in the College of Engineering.